jayfaj/jayfaj/README.md

 - 👋 Hi, I’m Babajide Fajuke
-- 👀 I’m interested in digital transformation and mobile development
+- 👀 I’m interested in digital transformation and building software.
 - 🌱 Flutter Developer
 - 💞️ I’m looking to collaborate on digital transformation or flutter projects
 - 📫 You can reach out to me on jidefajuke@gmail.com